All Episodes

 And of course, the fundamental leverage was that men have a very high sex drive compared to women.

-And so men want to have sex, and in the past the only way they could get sex on a regular basis was to get married.
+And in the past, the only way they could get sex on a regular basis was to get married.

 Because there was this phalanx, right?

-Because they can have a bunch of sex without worrying about kids.
+So men's sex drive has gone to places other than pure heterosexuality, we can say, right, because they can have a bunch of sex without worrying about kids.

-And and I get that, I get that, but it's not an optimum solution to simply walk away.
+But it's not an optimum solution to simply walk away.

-So, how to lower your risk of divorce.
+So how to lower your risk of divorce.

 So the lifetime risk of divorce for first marriages across the population is reported as around 40%, with second marriages rising to 60% and third marriages seeing 73%.